goenning/goenning/_posts/2017/2017-02-04-your-very-first-web-app-go.md

 If you don't want this behavior you can easily create your own router or use any open source alternatives, there are dozens of them.
 We'll take a look at one of them in the near future.

-### Let's just recap what we've learned so far:
+### Let's just recap what we've just learned:

 1. `http` is a standard Go library that can be used to create both HTTP servers and clients.
 2. We don't need any additional web container to host a web application written using Go.
 3. Go's default router is easy to use, but has some drawbacks.

 That's all for today folks.
-Looking forward for the next post where we'll introduce vendoring, custom router, mocked data and some templates.
+Looking forward for the next post where we'll introduce packages, vendoring and a custom router.

 If you have any questions or suggestions, please drop me a comment.